Why Do My Favorite Cops Always Turn Out To Be Crooked?

 One time I subpoenaed Officer Whitehall to testify for a client.
 My client was saying the drugs weren’t his, that they belonged to his father who had been dealing heroin out of the house.
 Whitehall could confirm that he had arrested the father a week or two earlier for the very same offense, that everything they found in my client’s house could just as easily have belonged to his father.

 Whitehall approaches me at the beginning of the morning.
-He has already talked with the prosecutor about his testimony on other.
 “Do I need to check in with you?” he asks.
 He is tall, clean-cut and very good-looking.
 There are rumors he is dating one of the prosecutors.

 No need, I respond.
 But let’s talk.
 We go out into the hallway.
 Other officers standing in the hall notice us huddled there together.
 They snicker and point at Whitehall.
 We both laugh at the awkwardness of it all.